 The successful trio: METEC & EMC & ESTAD

 METEC with the associated congresses EMC – European Metallurgical Conference and ESTAD – European Steel Technology and Application Days is an unbeatable three-part success story.
 From 24. to 28.
 June, everything at ESTAD will focus on steel as a material, its production and applications as well as environmental engineering and energy aspects.
 The five-day congress is an absolute must for steel manufacturers, suppliers and users.
 The 4th ESTAD is being organised by the steel institute VDEh in co-operation with its partners “Austrian Society for Metallurgy and Materials“ and “Associazione Italiana di Metallurgia“.
-Detailed information and tickets can be obtained online at: www.metec-estad2019.com.
+Detailed information and tickets can be obtained online at: <link https: foundry-planet.com typo3 www.metec-estad2019.com external-link-new-window internal link in current>www.metec-estad2019.com.

 Not only METEC is taking place for the tenth time – EMC is celebrating its tenth anniversary next year too.
 The European Metallurgical Conference is the most important conference for non-ferrous metallurgy in Europe and starts two days before METEC.
 The main issue on which it focusses is optimum utilisation of resources and recycling for a sustainable solution.
 The conference is being held exclusively in English, is organised by GDMB – Society of Metallurgists and Miners and is aimed at metal producers, plant manufacturers, service providers, universities and engineering firms.
-Tickets can be obtained via the following link: https://emc.gdmb.de/registration/registration-fees/, where registration is also carried out.
+Tickets can be obtained via the following link: <link https: emc.gdmb.de registration registration-fees external-link-new-window internal link in current>

 THERMPROCESS with a symposium and special show